wonism/WebFundamentals/src/content/en/tools/lighthouse/v3/scoring.md

 The scores that you see at the top of your Lighthouse report represent the page's score for that particular category.
 This guide explains how Lighthouse calculates those scores.

+TODO update screenshot. performance should be first.
+UI will change, too.

 <figure>
   <img src="images/category-scores.png" alt="The scores that you see next to Progressive